NACA Mortgage Product

 - The interest rate buy-down outside of NACA reduces the interest rate by half the NACA amount (i.e. one percent of the mortgage reduces the rate by one-eighth of one percent)

-- With the NACA program it is possible to buy down to almost zero percent (0.125%) –outside of NACA the buy-down is typically limited to a few points, usually only two points.
+- With the NACA program it is possible to buy down to almost zero percent (0.125%) when there is a seller contribution –outside of NACA the buy-down is typically limited to a few points, usually only two points.

 - The NACA buy-down is a permanent reduction in the overall mortgage rate and applies to the lifetime of the mortgage.